IskandarGhobril/empanada/_sections/story3.md

 <h2>Regime Transitions</h2>

-<p class="lead reveal">A <strong>Markov model</strong> assumes the market exists in one of several discrete states, and the probability of transitioning to the next state depends only on the current state — not the entire history.
+<p class="lead reveal">A <strong>Markov model</strong> assumes the market exists in one of several discrete states, and the probability of transitioning to the next state depends only on the current state, not the entire history.
 The market's "mood" today tells us something about tomorrow's mood.</p>

 <h3>Unconditional Transitions</h3>